 As might occur in the governance of any complex organization, conflicts may arise from time to time in the interpretation of sections of this Handbook vis–à–vis the University Bylaws or the policies of the Board of Trustees.
 As in previous editions, the Handbook continues to make clear that the language of the Bylaws and the Trustees’ policies will prevail.

 This edition of the Faculty Handbook continues the tradition of stating some basic principles.
-A number of more detailed policies are available at www.usc.edu/policies.
-In order to be official policy, a document must bear the signature of the president or the senior vice president for academic affairs, administration or finance.
-Official policies may also be established by resolution of the Board of Trustees.
+A number of more detailed policies are available at the Policy website, http://policy.usc.edu.
+In order to be official policy, a document must bear the signature of the president or the senior vice president for academic affairs, administration, or finance, or may be established by resolution of the Board of Trustees.
+Other documents are not official policy.
 School-specific guidelines yield to university-wide policies if there is any conflict.
-Some very useful web sites are the Faculty Portal, http://www.usc.edu/faculty/, the Academic Senate, http://academicsenate.usc.edu/, and Information for Research, Teaching, Practitioner, and Clinical Faculty, http://rtpc.usc.edu/.
+Some very useful web sites are those of the Academic Senate, http://academicsenate.usc.edu/, the Faculty Portal, http://faculty.usc.edu , the Manual of the University Committee on Appointments, Promotions, and Tenure, http://policy.usc.edu, and Information for Research, Teaching, Practitioner, and Clinical Faculty, http://rtpc.usc.edu/.

-I reaffirm with appreciation what previous Faculty Handbooks have declared: Faculty are partners in the work of the University, in the collective responsibilities of managing the academic enterprise as well as in their roles in teaching, research, artistic creation and professional practice.
+I reaffirm with appreciation what previous Faculty Handbooks have declared: Faculty are partners in the work of the University, in the shared responsibilities of managing the academic enterprise, in joint efforts to build academic units of scholarly and educational excellence, and in their roles in teaching, research, artistic creation and professional practice.
 Faculty bear the responsibilities of leadership in our university, and I am grateful that our finest scholars, educators and artists take their turn in carrying a wide range of roles.
-Emblematic of eminent faculty who have carried these responsibilities is the late Solomon Golomb, who passed away this year, who had been both a Senate president and a laureate of the National Medal of Science.

 The Academic Senate constitution, approved by a 2-1 vote in an all-university faculty referendum in 1993, describes our tripartite system of shared governance: Each school has an elected faculty council.
 The Academic Senate is made up of the presidents or other leaders of those councils and the Senate draws on the entire University faculty in electing its own officers.
 University-level faculty committees deal with a wide range of specific subjects.
 Many of those committees report to the Senate while the independence of decision-making committees is protected by a provision in the Senate’s constitution.
 Underlying this University shared governance system is the traditional structure of faculty meetings and committees within the academic units, a structure that is vital for our academic excellence.